Are Pit Bulls Aggressive? This and Other Pit Bull Myths—Debunked · Kinship

 Myth #2: Pit Bulls are inherently vicious.

 Ah yes, the subliminal prejudice hiding beneath every backhanded compliment on how “well-behaved” any Pit Bull is.
-They have long been subjected to decades of negative representation in the media.
+These dogs have long been subjected to negative representation in the media.
 This ongoing bias has led some to assume they are “fighting dogs” who are naturally aggressive.

 Per ASPCA’s statement on Pit Bulls, no dog is born violent.
 “While a dog’s genetics may predispose it to behave in certain ways, genetics do not exist in a vacuum.
 Rather, behavior develops through a complex interaction between environment and genetics,” it reads.
 Dr. Parthasarathy seemingly agrees with this sentiment, adding: “By and large, most Pit Bulls tend to be quite friendly and loving with their people.
 I don’t think that they are inherently violent dogs.”
 Again, they love a belly rub.